 Can I get a HELOC with 550 credit score?

 If your credit score falls below 580, which is widely considered low credit, you are unlikely to qualify for a HELOC from a traditional lender.
 If you have a credit score between 500 and 600, you will likely need to contact a Non QM or private equity lender.
+The HELOC with 600 credit score is very obtainable if you can document your income.
 The minimum credit score for most traditional HELOC lenders is 620 to 640, but there are lenders offering HELOCs with low credit scores between 600 and 620.

 Is it hard to get a home equity line of credit with poor credit?